 Establish story’s point of view in opening lines

 Even before the sun rose, Evod and Nevar prepared themselves for the race.
-Silently, they inventoried supplies, examined their craft’s hull, and unpacked Nevar’s ceremonial suit.
+Silently, they inventoried supplies, examined their craft’s hull and unpacked Nevar’s ceremonial suit.
 Evod inspected each items with a drill instructor’s eye, discovering problems that really weren’t.

 Nevar turned over the food pack in his hands in the pre-dawn light.
 Silently he examined the craft’s hull and then unpacked his ceremonial suit.
 Out of the corner of his eye, he caught Evod staring at the control panel, fretting again about a problem that really wasn’t.